> Home > City Hall > City Departments > Business & Financial Services > Finance

 Finance

-The Finance Division is responsible for the financial well-being of the City, through the provision of effective and reliable financial advice, services and information to Council, staff and the public.
-Over $378 million is collected annually from various sources including property taxes, utility payments, service charges, and senior government grants.
+The Finance Department is responsible for the financial well-being of the City, through the provision of effective and reliable financial advice, services and information to Council, staff and the public.
+Revenues exceed $575 million annually from various sources including property taxes, utility payments, service charges, and senior government grants.
 The Finance Department oversees the expenditure of these funds through the annual budget process.

-Financial functions also include accounts payable, purchasing goods and services, controlling inventory, payroll, provision of property tax information, treasury services, budgeting, financial reporting, insurance, risk management and administrative services.
+Financial functions also include accounts payable, purchasing goods and services, controlling inventory, payroll, provision of property tax information, treasury services, financial planning and analysis, financial reporting and administrative services.

 Related Topics: About Finance & Taxes